Stratified $\beta$-numbers and traveling salesman in Carnot groups: Abstract

 \section{Abstract}

 We introduce a modified version of P. Jones's $\beta$-numbers for Carnot groups which we call {\it stratified $\beta$-numbers}.
 We show that an analogue of Jones's traveling salesman theorem on 1-rectifiability of sets holds for any Carnot group if we replace previous notions of $\beta$-numbers in Carnot groups with stratified $\beta$-numbers.
-In particular, we can generalize both directions of the traveling salesman theorem giving us a characterization of subsets of Carnot groups that lie on finite length rectifiable curves.
+As we generalize both directions of the traveling salesman theorem, we get a characterization of subsets of Carnot groups that lie on finite length rectifiable curves.
 Our proof expands upon previous analysis of the Hebisch-Sikora norm for Carnot groups.
 In particular, we find new estimates on the drift between almost parallel line segments that take advantage of the stratified $\beta$'s and also develop a Taylor expansion technique of the norm.
+We also give an example of a Carnot group for which a traveling salesman theorem based on the unmodified $\beta$-numbers must exhibit a gap between the necessary and sufficient directions.